Frontiers reaches 6.4 on Journal Impact Factors

 Electronic ISSN: 2296-8016

 Indexed in: Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), Emerging Sources Citation Index, CLOCKSS

 Frontiers in Materials is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Materials welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Systematic Review and Code.
+The specialty sections of Frontiers in Materials welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Code and Systematic Review.

 When submitting a manuscript to Frontiers in Materials, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.